1997 Seattle Mariners season

 In the postseason, the Mariners lost the ALDS to the Baltimore Orioles in 4 games.

 The Mariners drew over three million in home attendance for the first time in franchise history, in the penultimate full season at the Kingdome.
 Ken Griffey Jr. hit a franchise record 56 home runs and won the Most Valuable Player award in the American League.
+This would be Randy Johnson's final full year in a Mariners uniform, as he would later be traded to Houston midway through the 1998 season.